lauritswl/Laurits_Vault/CogNotes/Tilvalg - Exchange.md

 Apply for pre-approval at AU MoveON. - you only get the MoveON spot if you apply afterwards.

-LISE HANSEN - International cordinator
+LISE HANSEN - International coordinator

 **What do you take with you from the talk today:**